The Best Tool in the Box

 According to a 2016 report by McKinsey & Company, Capital Projects and Infrastructure, the construction industry is among the least digitized of economic sectors, second only to agriculture and hunting.
 This fact raises many questions about the efficacy of construction particularly with regards to surveying accuracy.

 As manufacturing costs in technology have steadily decreased, so have the prices of high tech, professional grade equipment like unmanned aerial vehicles or drones.
 When considering the survey equipment that already exists as accessories to drones, it is easy to hypothesize how drone use could benefit the preconstruction and design stages of construction.

-Refinements to the industry as a result of drone implementation may extend beyond the modeling and surveying phase of a project, however.
+Refinements to the industry as a result of drone use for aerial construction services may extend beyond the modeling and surveying phase of a project, however.
 In thinking outside the box, some developers have identified ways in which drones can add value to the construction phase as well.

 What’s more, all of these benefits are extremely marketable, and can be easily repurposed as a tool of business development.

 Drone footage can be adapted to survey software in a way that provides more accurate portrayal of a future construction site.
 A drone with geolocation capabilities can make clearer connections between an impediment or stake position and its relative location both in distance and contour from other proposed boundary points.
 This is also an effective tool in assessing how easements or legal property ownership will affect the actualization of a project’s design.

 For developers and surveyors, this means more accurate bidding and more feasible and realistic expectations for design elements and timelines.
 In procuring this information proactively, developers are better able to communicate with clients about what can and cannot be done.
 This can be done before a project reaches a point where amendments or design improvements mean additional costs to developer and client alike.